majordomo-consulting/openride/README.md

 # openride

+## status

-## this application is no longer under development
+this application is no longer under development.  though it served its purpose as a proof-of-concept, airtable should not be used in production as a back-end

 [FRONT END DEMO](https://openride-io.firebaseapp.com)